-- Magh: Magh Shudh (January/ February) is another important time for festivities at the Vighneshwar Vinayak temple.
+Magh: Magh Shudh (January/ February) is another important time for festivities at the Vighneshwar Vinayak temple.
 The second day of the festival features an auction for wrestling ring.
-The person who wins the auction bid is given the privilege to inaugurate the first match.
+The person who wins the auction bid gets the privilege to inaugurate the first match.

 How to reach Ozar Ganpati Temple

-- By rail: The nearest railway station is at Pune, at 85 km from Ozar.
-The Pune station is well connected by trains operating to major Indian cities.
+By rail: The nearest railway station is at Pune, at 85 km from Ozar.
+The Pune station connects well to major Indian cities.

 Where to stay